In year 7 students have 25 lessons a week.

 • Emotional literacy

-• RE curriculum – pilgrimages (see RE curriculum)
+• Religious education curriculum – pilgrimages

 Summer term

-Bullying and safety – antiracism – mental health
+Bullying and safety, antiracism and mental health

 • What is bullying?